remix-run/remix/docs/api/remix.md

 <docs-info>Remix clientside navigation does not resubmit forms on pop events like browsers.</docs-info>

 Form submissions are navigation events in browsers (and Remix), which means users can click the back button into a location that had a form submission _and the browser will resubmit the form_.
-You usually don't even want this to happen.
+You usually don't ever want this to happen.

 For example, consider this user flow: